Portfolio Management interview prep.

 Behavioural questions to expect

-- What's your investment philosophy and approach to building a portfolio — and why does it fit the firm's?
+What's your investment philosophy and approach to building a portfolio, and why does it fit this firm's?

-- How would you describe the firm's investment process, construction, and edge in your own words?
+How would you describe this firm's investment process, construction, and edge in your own words?

-- Why should a client pay the firm for active management over an index fund?
+Why should a client pay this firm for active management over an index fund?

 Technical concepts to master